 Let’s start with a look at the resorts that are currently operating at Walt Disney World, followed by the hotel reopening timeline for 2021…

 Walt Disney World Resorts – Now Open

-Here are the Disney Vacation Club & Deluxe Villa resorts that are currently open at Walt Disney World as of December 2020:
+Here are the Disney Vacation Club & Deluxe Villa resorts that are currently open at Walt Disney World:

 - Animal Kingdom Villas – Jambo House

 - Bay Lake Tower at Contemporary Resort

 - BoardWalk Villas

 - Copper Creek Villas & Cabins at Wilderness Lodge

 - Old Key West Resort

 Here are the hotels open at Walt Disney World: